-- process development, manufacturing costs, clinical trial expenses and clinical database management of camsirubicin in connection with the Phase 1b dose escalation clinical trial and other future clinical development; - support of the development of MNPR-101-derived radioimmunotherapeutics and companion diagnostics to image and treat cancer, including activities through our collaboration with NorthStar; - · preclinical studies (and if successful, clinical studies) of MNPR-202 (and related analogs); - increased employee compensation and consultant fees to support the increased scope of activities required for the progress of our product candidate programs including camsirubicin, MNPR-101 RIT (uPRIT and related compounds) and companion diagnostics and MNPR-202 (and related analogs); and - increased sales, marketing, distribution, quality, medical, pharmacovigilance, regulatory and compliance employees and/or consultants to support any of our programs if approved for marketing in any major market.
+- process development, manufacturing costs, clinical trial expenses and clinical database management of camsirubicin in connection with the Phase 1b dose escalation clinical trial and other future clinical development; - support of the development of MNPR-101-derived radioimmunotherapeutics and companion diagnostics to image and treat cancer, including activities through our collaboration with NorthStar; - preclinical studies (and if successful, clinical studies) of MNPR-202 (and related analogs); - increased employee compensation and consultant fees to support the increased scope of activities required for the progress of our product candidate programs including camsirubicin, MNPR-101 RIT (uPRIT and related compounds) and companion diagnostics and MNPR-202 (and related analogs); and - increased sales, marketing, distribution, quality, medical, pharmacovigilance, regulatory and compliance employees and/or consultants to support any of our programs if approved for marketing in any major market.

 Due to the termination of our Validive development, we do not anticipate significant additional expenditures for this program beyond the second quarter of 2023.
 We have initiated and commenced dosing in our Phase 1b camsirubicin clinical trial.
 We intend to continue evaluating drug product candidates for the purpose of growing our pipeline.
 Identifying and securing high-quality compounds usually takes time and related expenses; however, our spending could be significantly accelerated in the future if additional drug product candidates are acquired and enter clinical development.
 In this event, we may be required to expand our management team, and pay higher contract manufacturing costs, contract research organization fees, other clinical development costs and insurance costs that are not currently projected.
-Beyond our need to raise additional funding within the next 12 months, additional long-term funding is needed to further develop camsirubicin, our MNPR-101 RIT and companion diagnostic program and our MNPR-202 program, if successful, and otherwise generally to support our future product candidates through clinical trials, approval processes and, if applicable, commercialization.
+Beyond our need to raise additional funding within the next 12 months, substantial additional long-term funding is needed to further develop camsirubicin, our MNPR-101 RIT and companion diagnostic program and our MNPR-202 program, if successful, and otherwise generally to support our future product candidates through clinical trials, approval processes and, if applicable, commercialization.

 Until we can generate a sufficient amount of product revenue to finance our cash requirements, we expect to finance our future cash needs primarily through a combination of equity offerings, including the usage of our Capital on DemandTM Sales Agreement with JonesTrading, debt financings, strategic collaborations and grant funding.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our current stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect our current stockholders' rights.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with other parties, we likely will have to share or relinquish valuable rights to our technologies, future revenue streams, research programs or drug product candidates or grant licenses on terms that may not be favorable to us, which will reduce our future returns and affect our pipeline product development or commercialization efforts or grant rights to others to develop and market drug product candidates that we would otherwise prefer to develop and market ourselves.
+If we raise additional funds through marketing and distribution arrangements or other collaborations, strategic alliances or licensing arrangements with other parties, we likely will have to share or relinquish valuable rights to our technologies, future revenue streams, research programs or drug product candidates or grant licenses on terms that may not be favorable to us, which will reduce our future returns and affect our future operating flexibility.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our pipeline product development or commercialization efforts or grant rights to others to develop and market drug product candidates that we would otherwise prefer to develop and market ourselves.